Safety data

 Minneapolis crashes and injuries happen more often on a small percentage of streets.

-These streets often have a high amount of activity through walking, biking, transit, and driving.
+These streets often have a high amount of:

-Native American residents are disproportionately impacted by traffic deaths
+Native American and Black residents are disproportionately impacted

 Traffic fatalities impact Native American and Black residents more than other groups.

 Native American and Black residents experienced traffic crashes in a disproportionate way.
 This is consistent with trends in earlier years.
-This means compared to population size, they are more affected by this issue.
+This means that compared to population size, they're more affected by this issue.

 Native American resident impacts